heidiqueen1/ada-home-cypress/README.md

 ```

 # Notes
-This project includes the plugin cypress-xpath which might be used to find eleemnts using xpath instead of id, class or css.
+This project includes the plugin cypress-xpath which might be used to find elements using xpath instead of id, class or css.